alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h5 id="house_registration"> Housing registration </h5>

 Once you’ve found a place to live, signed a rental agreement, and paid your deposit, it’s time to register your housing.
 Regardless of if you’re a German citizen or an international citizen, everyone must register their place of residence within Germany.
 To register, bring your passport and signed rental contract to your closest Rathaus (civil office - kind of like a city hall).
 By completing your housing registration, you’ll also receive an Identifikationsnummer (the German version of a Canadain SIN or an American SSN) in the snailmail.
-See section X for why this is important.
+See section <a href="#getting_paid">[3.1]</a> for why this is important.
 If you don’t receive your Identifikationsnummer in a timely manner, you can pay the Rathaus another visit and directly request it.
 They should be able to print it out for you on the spot if your housing registration was completed during an earlier visit.

 NOTE: Before leaving Germany, don’t forget to deregister!